maisiesadler/Endpoints/README.md

 ## Aims

-- Main handlers shouldn't know anything about Http Request
+- Business logic shouldn't know anything about Http Request
 - Clear in tests what has been registered and what endpoints are being used
 - Few dependencies
 - Easy to extend